redis/redis-om-node/docs/classes/Repository.md

 ▸ **dropIndex**(): `Promise`<`void`\>

 Removes an existing index from Redis.
-Use this method if you want to swap out you index because your [Entity](Entity.md) has changed.
+Use this method if you want to swap out your index because your [Entity](Entity.md) has changed.
 Requires that RediSearch or RedisJSON is installed on your instance of Redis.